juergenpointinger/juergenpointinger.github.io/_posts/2020-12-27-aspiration-for-the-future.md

 In the study [Dimensions of transformational leadership: conceptual and empirical extensions](https://isiarticles.com/bundles/Article/pre/pdf/19462.pdf) (2004), published by Mark A. Griffin and Alannah E. Rafferty, aspects of transformational leadership theory were identified that led to a lack of empirical support for the hypothesized factor structure of the model and very strong relationships among leadership components.

 They proposed five more focused subdimensions of transformational leadership, including vision, inspirational communication, intellectual stimulation, supportive leadership and personal recognition.
 Without a vision, we don’t know where to go.
-Lewis Carroll paraphrased this beautifully in 'Alice in Wonderland'.
+Lewis Carroll paraphrased this beautifully in *Alice's Adventures in Wonderland*.

 > Alice: Would you tell me, please, which way I ought to go from here? <br />
 > The Cheshire Cat: That depends a good deal on where you want to get to. <br />